mkraquiz/munchyco.github.io/index.md

 # Overview

 manoa munchies™ is a directory for students to find food on campus they might enjoy based on their preferences.
 Here they are able to discover a selection of vendors as well as their information on hours of operation and location.
+Being a team of hardworking college students ourselves, we thought that every student should have a reliable and pleasant experience of finding places where they can eat.
+Because after all, food is what brings us together and keeps us going in this tough college life.

 # Goals